CNOE-ORG-TEST/intership-template/README.md

 # intership-template
-repository for create backstage template for Internship purposes.
+repository for create backstage template for Internship purposes